-Environmental, human rights and economic development impacts
+Impact on the environment, human rights and economic development

 The fact sheet provides a brief overview of the key raw material policy impacts of the ERM chapters.